-These sessions are held during open lab times, where our Benefit Officer will be present to assist employees with completing their re-enrollment for 2018 in the PEBB system and completing the HEM from your medical provider's website.
-Please stop in during any of the below times (held in the Computing Services East building):
+These sessions are held during open lab times, where our Benefits Officer will be present to assist employees with completing their re-enrollment for 2019 in the PEBB system and the HEM from your medical provider's website.
+Stop in during any of the below times for assistance (all labs are held in the Computing Services East building):

 SEE WHAT PLANS ARE AVAILABLE TO YOU

-- PEBB Statewide, if elected, member pays 5% of Core premiums (use the 'Find a Provider' tool from the Providence Website ).
+- PEBB Statewide member pays 5% of Core premiums

-- Moda Synergy, if elected, member pays 5% of Core premiums (use the 'Find Care' tool from the Moda website).
+- Moda Synergy member pays 5% of Core premiums

-- Providence Choice, if elected, member pays 3% of Core premiums (use the 'Find a Provider' tool from the Providence Website ).
+- Providence Choice member pays 3% of Core premiums

 MAKE SURE YOUR PROVIDERS ARE IN THE PLAN’S NETWORK